QuoteVote/quotevote-monorepo/docs/user-manual.md

 📸 *Screenshot idea:* Show the rooms list and buddy list with online/offline indicators.
 _Alt-text:_ “List of rooms for posts and buddies with online status indicators.”

+##Search & Discovery##

+Finding posts, topics, or people on Quote.Vote is easy.
+You can search by keywords, hashtags, or users and quickly join conversations that interest you.

+**How to search:**
+1. Click the **Search** bar at the top of the page.
+2. Type a keyword, hashtag, or username.
+3. Press **Enter** — results will show posts, quotes, and users matching your search.
+4. Click any result to open the post or user profile.

+**Tips:**
+- Hashtags help you follow topics you care about.
+- Search results are paginated — scroll down to see more.
+- You can copy the URL of any post or quote to **share it with others**.

+📸 *Screenshot idea:* Show the search bar with a keyword typed in and results below.
+_Alt-text:_ “Search bar with example results for posts, quotes, and users.”